2.18. Import Products

 Supplier Reference in Importing

-Choose ‘Supplier Reference‘ and allow Store Manager recognizes importing data by such parameter.
+Choose "Supplier Reference" and allow Store Manager to recognize import data by this parameter.

 Preview import data